William T. Lawrence (judge): Federal judicial service

-Lawrence is a United States District Judge of the United States District Court for the Southern District of Indiana.
-Lawrence was nominated by President George W. Bush on February 14, 2008, to a seat vacated by John Daniel Tinder.
+Lawrence was nominated by President George W. Bush on February 14, 2008, to the United States District Court for the Southern District of Indiana, to a seat vacated by Judge John Daniel Tinder.
 He was confirmed by the United States Senate on June 26, 2008, and received his commission on June 30, 2008.
 He assumed senior status on July 1, 2018.